Umesh92x/TimeSeriesEDA/README.md

 ## Feedback

-If you have any feedback or suggestion, please reach out to me at umesh.nagar92x@gmail.com
+If you have any feedback or suggestions, please reach out to me at umesh.nagar92x@gmail.com